jglick/jk--/outline.md

 Expect to see demonstrations of different approaches to the same problem which illustrate the trade-offs between tighter integration with the Jenkins UI and other features; vs. transparency, flexibility, and self-reliance.

+## Who would want to use Jenkins less?!

+* administrators: learn about a new way of evaluating features
+* feature contributors: get a new perspective on value

 # Plugins!
 So many plugins!

 ## On a good day